 Has James W. Bernau been buying or selling shares of Willamette Valley Vineyards?

-James W. Bernau has not been actively trading shares of Willamette Valley Vineyards during the past quarter.
+James W. Bernau has not been actively trading shares of Willamette Valley Vineyards over the course of the past ninety days.
 Most recently, on Wednesday, August 21st, James W. Bernau bought 1,936 shares of Willamette Valley Vineyards stock.
 The stock was acquired at an average cost of $3.70 per share, with a total value of $7,163.20.
 Following the completion of the transaction, the chief executive officer now directly owns 369,972 shares of the company's stock, valued at $1,368,896.40.
 Learn More on James W. Bernau's trading history.

 Are insiders buying or selling shares of Willamette Valley Vineyards?